Soy-Robotics/Ros2Bot/README.md

 ####Before you Begin
- -You have a Jetson TK1 Tegra Developer Kit equipped with the NVIDIA Tegra K1 processor.
+- You have a Jetson TK1 Tegra Developer Kit equipped with the NVIDIA Tegra K1 processor.

 - You have a host machine that is running Linux.